 Trellis engagement setting, a popular engagement setting style, features overlapping prongs as viewed from the side of the ring.

-Similar to the Prong setting, the Shared Prong gets its name from prongs of metal placed between two stones such that the close-set stones are set right next to each other with minimum spacings sharing prongs.
+Similar to the Prong setting, the Shared Prong gets its name from prongs of metal placed between two stones such that the close-set stones are set right next to each other with minimum spacing sharing prongs.

-This setting utilizes essentially the same approach as the Bezel setting, except a Half Bezel is when the stone’s girdle is partially covered.
+This setting utilizes essentially the same approach as the Bezel setting, except a Half Bezel, is when the stone’s girdle is partially covered.